CLOUDWERX-DEV/DiffuGen/README.md

 | sd3 | 20 | 7.0 | Latest generation with good quality |
 | sd15 | 20 | 7.0 | Classic baseline model |

-These default parameters can be customized in your `diffugen.json` configuration file:
+These default parameters can be customized by adding a `default_params` section to your IDE's MCP configuration file:

 ```json
 "default_params": {